Building type

 School and Public-Sector Building Coating Specialists

-Schools, colleges and public-sector buildings stay in use while work goes on, carry safeguarding and public-safety duties, and often have older asbestos-cement roofs, so coating the roof, walls and cladding is planned around occupied sites and holiday windows, and every job starts with a free site survey.
+Schools and public buildings stay in use while the work goes on, carry safeguarding and public-safety duties, and often have older asbestos-cement roofs.
+So coating the roof, walls and cladding is planned around occupied sites and holiday windows, and every job starts with a free survey.

 Sector route